-The demand for travel is assumed to be driven by the need to complete activities which are distributed in space and time (Kay W. Axhausen and Gärling 1992).
-When treating the demand for travel as being driven by the need or desire to conduct activities, activity-based travel demand modeling captures the relationship between activity and travel behavior (Fu and Juan 2017).
+Individuals' daily travels are organized based on activities, which are temporally and spatially distributed.
+When treating the demand for travel as being driven by the need or desire to conduct activities (Castiglione et al., 2014), activity-based travel demand modeling captures the relationship between activity and travel behavior (Fu and Juan, 2017).
+The travel behavior of individuals has a direct impact on their transportation demand.
 Travel behavior provides information such as number of daily travels, distance traveled, and travel mode.
 The travel behavior of individuals is affected by their socio-demographics, which also affects their activity participation.
-According to Lu and Eric I. Pas (1999), we can explain travel behavior better if activity participation (activity scheduling) is included endogenously in the model rather than taking into account its effect through socio-demographics.
-To this aim, Lu and Eric I. Pas (1999) propose a structural equation model relating socio-demographics, activity participation, and travel behavior in which activity participation and travel behavior are endogenous to the model.
-Variables normally included in the existing travel behavior models can be broadly categorized into socio-demographics, household characteristics, travel conditions, and residence location and land-use accessibility (E. I. Pas 1984).
+According to Lu and Pas (1999), we can explain travel behavior better if activity participation (activity scheduling) is included endogenously in the travel behavior model rather than taking into account its effect through socio-demographics.
+To this aim, Lu and Pas (1999) propose a structural equation model relating socio-demographics, activity participation, and travel behavior in which activity participation and travel behavior are endogenous to the model.
+Variables normally included in the existing travel behavior models can be broadly categorized into socio-demographics, household characteristics, travel conditions, and residence location and land-use accessibility (Pas, 1984).

 In this sub-section, we point out to some of the existing activity-based travel behavior models in the literature together with their contributions and limitations.

-Bowman and M. E. Ben-Akiva (2001) propose an activity-based discrete choice model system for integrated activity and travel schedule.
+Bowman and Ben-Akiva (2001) propose an activity-based discrete choice model system for integrated activity and travel schedule.
 One of the limitations of their model is that it lacks in-home activities.
 This limits the ability of the model to fully capture the activity basis of travel demand.
-In the paper by Fu and Juan (2017), the authors present a comprehensive framework using a Structural equation model (SEM) that accommodates the complex interactions among activity and travel choice dimensions.
+In the paper by Fu and Juan (2017), the authors present a comprehensive framework using a structural equation model (SEM) that accommodates the complex interactions among activity and travel choice dimensions.
 Their approach explicitly reveals the behavioral pattern underlying the activity-travel decisions.
 However, they have included only private cars and buses as transportation alternatives due to the computational complexity in SEM with a higher number of alternatives.
 More advanced models should be used to be able to incorporate more discrete alternatives.
 Moreover, a combination of personal and household characteristics has been developed and used in their model rather than incorporating them separately.
 This limits the information regarding the direct effect of specific socio-demographics and household characteristics on behavioral decisions.

 Whilst these models provide detailed disaggregate simulations of people's travel behavior outside the home, there is little to no understanding of in-home activities from these models.
-This has two primary limitations: firstly, it is difficult to capture the tradeoffs between in-home and out-of-home activities, which is relevant in the post-Covid era such as the increase in remote working from home.
+This has two primary limitations: firstly, it is difficult to capture the trade-offs between in-home and out-of-home activities, which is relevant in the post-Covid era such as the increase in remote working from home.
 Secondly, they are of limited value for studying domestic energy demand, aside from for determining building occupancy.